This post may contain affiliate links. Please read my disclaimer.

 I also live with omnivores which can further complicate a whole food plant-based lifestyle.
 But after much trial and error I’ve found ways to prepare healthy whole food plant-based recipes my family will happily eat.
 This makes me feel good about the food I’m consuming but also the food I’m feeding my family and limits the foods I avoid from coming into our house.

 Is it challenging to follow a whole-food plant-based diet?

 With a little menu planning at home, and when I go out, it’s not a problem.
 When going to a restaurant I take a look at the menu before arriving so I have an idea of what my options will be, or how I can ask the kitchen to change a dish to make it work.

-No. Plants contain protein.
+Plants contain protein.
 And when you’re eating a variety of plants you are getting the amino acids necessary to be healthy and whole.
 For example, when you pair black beans with rice, you have a complete protein source.
 Americans consume more protein than necessary under a false assumption that the more protein you eat the stronger and healthier you are.
 The truth is the more plants you eat, the healthier you are.

-I do not think you are a bad person if you choose to consume animal products.
 The more fruits, vegetables, and natural foods you consume the healthier you will be, but that will look different for each individual.

 For more information about a plant-based lifestyle please visit T. Colin Campbell Center for Nutrition Studies.